compix/VoxelConeTracingGI/README.md

 * Ambient Occlusion with VCT

 ## Issues
-* No converage based voxelization (anti-aliasing voxelization)
+* No coverage based voxelization (anti-aliasing voxelization)
   * Leads to discrete indirect illumination changes when objects move
 * Hardly any performance optimizations
 * Noticeable indirect illumination changes when the camera moves (because a clipmap is used)